awesomized/crc-fast-php/README.md

     string: 'hello, world!'
 ); // f8046e40c403f1d0

-// calculate the checksum of a file
+// calculate the checksum of a file, which will chunk through the file optimally,
+// limiting RAM usage and maximizing throughput
 $checksum = Crc64\Nvme::calculateFile(
     crc64Nvme: $crc64Fast,
     filename: 'path/to/hello-world'